roryprimrose/roryprimrose.github.io/_posts/2011-02-17-restricting-the-types-available-in-typepresenter-in-wf-designers.md

     Context="{Binding Context}" />
 {% endhighlight %}

 The code behind class of the designer must contain the method defined in the Filter property (ExceptionTypeFilter in this case).
-This method must take a Type parameter and return a Boolean in order to satisfy the Func<Type, Boolean> signature.
+This method must take a Type parameter and return a Boolean in order to satisfy the Func&lt;Type, Boolean&gt; signature.
 The filter method related to the xaml above is the following.

 {% highlight csharp linenos %}
 public Boolean ExceptionTypeFilter(Type typeToValidate)